ilGobbo00/TheHive-MitreProject/README.md

 There are two folders, one for the database management (classes, utility functions,..), the other for WEB functionalities (api and web interface).

 ## Examples
-Inside [Images](/Images) folder there are all the screenshot showing the web interface.
+Inside [Images](/Images) folder there are all the screenshot showing the web interface, an example of request-response and the waited results.
 More specifically, there are:
 1. [Main page](/Images/Home.png)
 2. [Display all Mitre enterprise framework](/Images/DisplayAllCategories.png) and a [single Mitre category](/Images/DisplayCategories.png)
 3. [Page to create alert-TTP relations](/Images/Alerts_blur2.png)